 3. Pugs might need some pet insurance

-If you want to protect yourself from high vet bills, consider investing in pet insurance.
+If you want to protect yourself from high vet bills, consider investing in the best pet insurance.
 Depending on the kind of plan you choose, pet insurance can protect against injury and illness as well as cover certain treatments like vaccinations and checkups to take the cost down for you.
 With a small monthly premium, you can cover up to thousands of pounds worth of vet bills every year, meaning that your dog can receive the best healthcare available to them.
 There are a number of providers out there, one example is Petsure, which offers health insurance, including cover for pre-existing medical conditions.

 4. Pugs are prone to shedding